pjotrp/bioruby-rdf/README.md

   bio-rdf gsea --tabulate --exec "rec.fdr <= 0.25" ./gsea/output/ > results.txt
 ```

+You can convert the tabular format to RDF by using the included
+bioruby-table tool.

 ### Mapping Affymetrix probes to sequence information, through R/Bioconductor

 [R/Bioconductor](http://www.bioconductor.org/) contains a lot of